atirip/viewportobserver.js/README.md

 #### To reveal & hide

-Demo page [http://atirip.github.com/viewportobserver.js/observe.html](http://atirip.github.com/viewportobserver.js/observe.html) which holds 100 different (actually the same, but called with different GET paramaters) images (495p x 600px, 13Okb) each CSS GPU accelerated with `-webkit-transform: translate3d(0, 0, 0);`.
+Live demo page [https://dl.dropbox.com/u/5572626/viewportobserver/observe.html](https://dl.dropbox.com/u/5572626/viewportobserver/observe.html) which holds 100 different (actually the same, but called with different GET paramaters) images (495p x 600px, 13Okb) each CSS GPU accelerated with `-webkit-transform: translate3d(0, 0, 0);`.
 This demo uses my [domhide.js](https://github.com/atirip/domhide.js) utility to hide DOM nodes.
 Scrolling is very smooth, uses not a lot of CPU power and more importantly - even old iOS devices do not crash.

-Theres another page [http://atirip.github.com/viewportobserver.js/lazy.html](http://atirip.github.com/viewportobserver.js/lazy.html) which implements the usual lazyload approach.
+Theres another live demo page [https://dl.dropbox.com/u/5572626/viewportobserver/lazy.html](https://dl.dropbox.com/u/5572626/viewportobserver/lazy.html) which implements the usual lazyload approach.
 Images (20, the same as above) are simply lazyloaded with `src` attribute change.

+As a bonus, DropBox is nicely slow to serve those demos above, exactly what needed :-) Both demos ar also included in the repo.

 ## Compatible